Aworldc/AllanWm/README.md

 # AllanWm
-A highly customizable replacement for the windows taskbar, startmenu, and eventually, window manager, written in python.
+A highly customizable replacement for the windows taskbar, startmenu, and eventually, window manager.
+It's written in python.

 ## Progress